CrowSerainance/LiveActivityApp/README.md

 Set a specific time (HH:MM:SS) for the action.

-Customize the message to be typed.Add multiple entries to a schedule queue.
+Customize the message to be typed.

+Add multiple entries to a schedule queue.

 Start and stop the automation engine at any time.